-The school is divided into three areas which we call Nursery, Junior House and Senior House.
+The school is divided into three areas which we call Early Years, Junior House and Senior House.

-Our Nursery, situated in its own building with a large garden at 51 Banstead Road South, comprises Lower Nursery and Upper Nursery.
-The earliest we accept girls and boys into Lower Nursery is in the term in which they celebrate their third birthday but you can choose to enter at the start of each new term, ie. Autumn, Spring or Summer subject to spaces being available.
+Our Early Years Centre is situated in its own building with a large garden at 51 Banstead Road South – it comprises Lower Nursery, Upper Nursery and Reception.
+The earliest we accept girls and boys into Lower Nursery is in the term in which they celebrate their third birthday but you can choose to enter at the start of each new term, ie. Autumn, Spring or Summer, subject to spaces being available.

-Minimum attendance in Lower Nursery is three mornings and in Upper Nursery is five mornings.
-Parents also have the opportunity to add an extended morning to include lunchtime, when a packed lunch should be brought in, or to stay for a full day until 3.15pm.
+Attendance in both Lower Nursery and Upper Nursery is recommended as a minimum of five mornings.
+Parents also have the opportunity to add an extended morning to include lunchtime or to stay for a full day until 3.15pm.
 Parents can amend their sessions prior to the start of each new term, up to a maximum of five full days.
-Nursery children can be accommodated from 8.00am by attending Early Birds and if you wish them to attend After School Club they are escorted from the Nursery to Junior House by members of staff where supervised care is available until 5.30pm each day.
+Nursery children can be accommodated from 8.00am by attending Early Birds and if you wish them to attend After School Care, they are escorted from the Nursery to the Junior House building by members of staff.
+Supervised care is available until 6pm each day.

-Offers of a place for entry into our Reception class are prioritised firstly to sisters of girls already attending Seaton House, secondly to girls currently in our Upper Nursery and finally to external applicants who have registered to join directly into Reception.
+Offers of a place for entry into our Reception class are prioritised firstly to girls already attending Seaton House Nursery, secondly to registered siblings and finally to external applicants who have registered to join directly into Reception.
 We operate a non-selective policy for girls entering into our Reception class.
-However for entry into Form I onwards, any offer of a place is subject to satisfactory assessments in English and Mathematics.
+However, for entry into Reception during the course of the academic year and from Form I onwards, any offer of a place is subject to satisfactory assessments in English and Mathematics.

-Junior House, also situated in its own building at 67 Banstead Road South, houses our Reception class and Forms I and II.
-The Reception girls have access to their own garden from their ground floor classroom.
-Registration is at 8:40am and the day finishes for Reception girls at 3:15pm and for Forms I & II at 3:30pm.
+Junior House, also situated in its own building behind 67 Banstead Road South, houses Forms I and II.
+Registration for Form I and Form II is at 8.30am and the day finishes at 3.30pm.

-Senior House, is located behind Junior House on land between Banstead Road South and Southway and houses our ‘senior’ girls in Forms III, IV, V & VI.
-We have a playing field, tennis/netball courts, a quiet area, gardening area and wildlife area including a pond for nature study.
+Senior House is located behind Junior House on land between Banstead Road South and Southway and houses our senior girls in Forms III, IV, V & VI.
+We have two playing fields, netball/tennis courts, a quiet area, gardening area and wildlife area including a pond for nature study.

 At Seaton House in both Junior and Senior Houses, we have a one form entry per year group and we take a maximum of 20 girls in each form.

-We offer a variety of after school activities currently including Drama, Gymnastics, Science, and Dance on a termly basis, but these clubs may change due to attendance levels and we have visiting peripatetic music teachers specialising in piano, flute and guitar.
+We offer a variety of after school activities currently including Drama, Ballet, Gymnastics, Science, Chess and Art and Crafts on a termly basis.
+We also have regular peripatetic music teachers specialising in piano, flute and guitar.
 We have an enthusiastic choir and thriving orchestra and each year includes drama productions, musical evenings, visiting workshops, out of school visits, residential activity stays (Forms III-VI), a poetry competition, talent show and much more.

-In Senior House we have specialist subject teachers and class sets of laptops enhance the study of ICT and cross-curricular learning.
-Together with interactive whiteboards in each classroom the girls are benefitting from new technology to aid their learning.
+In Senior House we have specialist subject teachers and class sets of laptops, Chromebooks and iPads enhance the study of ICT and cross-curricular learning.
+Together with interactive whiteboards in each classroom the girls benefit from new technology to aid their learning.

-Sport at Seaton House plays an important role with weekly swimming lessons from Form II upwards culminating in an annual Gala.
-Rounders, athletics and tennis in the summer months and netball, hockey and gymnastics in the winter.
-We have our own annual Gladman Netball Tournament and field teams in a full programme of competitions and fixtures with other local schools.
+Sport at Seaton House plays an important role with weekly swimming lessons from Form I upwards, culminating in an annual Gala.
+Girls participate in rounders, tennis, badminton and athletics during the summer months and netball, lacrosse, tag rugby, football, hockey and gymnastics in the winter.
+We have our own annual Gladman Netball Tournament and compete in a full programme of competitions and fixtures with other local schools.